smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * Display > Change resolution > set res and hz (all monitors) > Apply
 * Display > Change resolution > check use NVIDIA color settings set BPC (8bpc or 10bpc) and output dynamic range to full (0-255 rgb) (all monitors) > Apply
 * Display > Adjust desktop color settings > Digital vibrance 100% (all monitors) > Apply
-* Display > Set up G-SYNC > check Enable settings for the selected display model (check 🟩 for more info)
+* Display > Set up G-SYNC > check Enable settings for the selected display model if you are using gsnyc (check 🟩 for more info)
 * Video > Adjust video color settings > check With the NVIDIA settings > Advanced > Dynamic range > Full (0-255) (all monitors) > Apply
 #
 * open Display settings (right click):